-Defining vision and purpose
+Defining Vision and Purpose

 Taking an active role in creating a personal financial playbook tailored to allow for flexibility and adaptability can, over time, help you reduce money-related stresses, provide greater peace of mind and most importantly increase the likelihood of achieving life goals.

 the ability to think about or plan the future with imagination or wisdom.

-Why vision is important
+Why Vision is Important